nihlaeth/HorseLife/README.md

 gets unhappy with time.
 And to add insult to injury, the horse doesn't even care if the stable is clean or not.

+## TODO
+For planned features, see above.
+This is about stuff that NEEDS to happen in the codebase as it is right now.
+More a list for myself than for anyone else's benefit, but I need to dump it somewhere (where I will see it).

+* Fix problem where there can be only 1 event of every type.
+This is a problem as every object instance will want to have it's own event!
+* Bring some backend methods to their parent Backend class to reduce the amount of duplicate code.
+* Add docstrings.
+Seriously.
+Add them.
+To EVERY method and function.
+* Add some comments.
+I know you get what this does right now, in a few weeks, you won't.
+Trust me on this one.
+For once.
+* Do a scan of the entire (reworked) code, see what needs refactoring.
+* Rework the Core classes to work with the new timekeeping, and session management.
+Also, write tests for the core classes!

 ## Directories

 ### assets